casvel/YoutubeDownloader/README.md

 * `ruby youtubedownloader.rb -m search -q "borro cassette" -a 1`

 ## Bugs
 * Sometimes the file does not download correctly.
-Retry the download can fix this.
+I added 3 download retries, sometimes that works.

 ## TO DO
 * Download videos.